 Then in early March 1989, Jackson and his National Rainbow Coalition (NRC) tried to rein in the incipient local and state Rainbow Coalitions by imposing an authoritarian, top-down organizational structure.
 It provided for the NRC to appoint or remove any state or even local officer, to determine the state organizational structure and to (only) call state conventions.

 Alone within the WSRC ExCom, I vigorously opposed this transformation of the WSRC, forcing a statewide meeting of the members by circulating the new NRC bylaws to the various local components.
 Fortunately, as Corresponding Secretary I had the addresses of all the local officers so, to the anguish of the rest of the ExCom, I was able to do this.
 They would have preferred to keep the membership in the dark about what was going on.
 The result of this meeting was to keep the WSRC on its track of building a democratic organization from the ground up.
-The whole experience is detailed in my article “Washington State Rainbow” on my political website.
+The whole experience is detailed in my article “Washington State Rainbow.”

 Fast forward to the middle of 1990.
 In June the Thurston County Rainbow (TCRC) had started publishing a free monthly newspaper Works in Progress (WIP).
 There were strong signs of life in Yakima, but otherwise the state coalition was steadily going downhill.
 The membership had dropped from over 1000 to around 300.
 People were not renewing their membership, and the WSRC was turning into a paper organization.
 The TCRC asked me to write a regular column for WIP commencing in September.
 With my first column, I tried to save the WSRC by enlightening members as to what was going on.